5 Tips for Better Materials

 So that's it!
 I hope there wasn't too much boring theory to plough through, and I especially hope you'll remember these the next time you start your materials :)

-If you’re interested in learning more about shading theory and the practical application of that theory, I highly recommend the PBR Materials tutorial.
+If you're interested in learning more about shading theory and the practical application of that theory, I'd highly recommend reading these two posts from Marmoset: